aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## Release 5

-What happens when you submit your form.
+What happens when you submit your form?
 You should see some stuff in logged in the console.
 Take that data, make a new cat object and add it to your cats variable.

+## Release 6
+Copy the contents of the new cat form and add some handlebars expressions {{}} so that we can fill in the form with the cats existing data.
+Write a new route that listens for requests to cats/edit/:id.
+Go get the cat by id.
+Pass it to the render function.